lenardatthebreakwater/c-pong/README.md

 git clone https://github.com/lenardatthebreakwater/c-pong.git
 ```

 * From the raylib installation folder search for libraylib.a and raylib.h, then copy and paste both to c-pong's root directory

+* In the same raylib installation folder, add w64devkit's bin folder to PATH

 * Compiling to an Executable (make sure you are within c-pong first)